 Where Ds represents dry sludge, F is the flow of wastewater treatments and s is the conversion coefficients which were obtained from Urban Drainage Statistical Yearbook (Table S1).

-Historical socio-economic data were obtained from China City Statistical Yearbook (National Bureau of Statistics, 2020).
+Historical socio-economic data were obtained from the China City Statistical Yearbook (National Bureau of Statistics, 2020).
 China's gross domestic product (GDP) and population projection in the SSPs framework were based on Jiang et al. (2017 and 2018), which projected China's GDP (Fig. S3.) and population (Fig. S4.) from 2020 to 2100 based on SSP1-SSP5 scenarios and a Cobb-Douglas production function model.

 2.2 Methods